 My specialist SEN and dyslexia training together with subject based knowledge of the curriculum has enable me to apply support mechanisms ensuring the child meets the required standards for progression.

 I have lectured the teacher training degree across all 4 years of the degree course including the coordination their 5 weeks per year compulsory practical teaching component based in a school.
-I also founded and ran an accredited teacher training business specifically addressing SEN in schools.
+I also founded and ran an accredited teacher training business specifically addressing managing SEN learners in schools to ensure they had opportunity to reach their full potential.

 Implementation of Inclusion/ SEN policy (legislative and statutory requirements) and through an IEP addressing specific special educational needs; dyslexia, ADHD, ASD, behavioural modifications, assisted devices, spelling, reading, comprehension to 1st, 2nd and 3rd language learners.
 100 schools and their staff were trained nationally.
 A needs analysis was conducted to identifying the gaps and needs of the school and existing training packages were tweaked to suit them.